 The Impact of Integrative Thinking at the University of the Cumberlands

-I’ve been consulting with the University of the Cumberlands in Williamsburg, KY, since 2013.
+The LearnWell Projects has served as a consultant with the University of the Cumberlands in Williamsburg, KY, since 2013.
 Integrative thinking has produced some profound insights and remarkable results there as well.
-While culling their data in the early stages of developing their Quality Enhancement Plan (QEP), a document required for institutional accreditation, I discovered a persistent data disconnect between faculty and student perceptions of the learning experience.
+While culling their data in the early stages of developing their Quality Enhancement Plan (QEP), a document required for institutional accreditation, we discovered a persistent data disconnect between faculty and student perceptions of the learning experience.
 We ended up translating the conflicting data outcomes into a QEP that received no recommendations for improvement and the evaluators deemed it a model project.

 Now, instead of faculty and students being at odds, professors are rejuvenated and students value rigorous learning.
 Read about the transformation that is occurring at UC at The Power of Micro-Experiences.
 (I’ll be co-presenting with UC faculty members at the SACSCOC annual meeting in December.)

-Cumberland’s in-class experience improved so much that they asked me to develop a program for the athletic teams.
-Not willing to simply transfer the ideas that worked at Lenoir-Rhyne University to UC, I investigated the factors that were particularly salient for this institution.
-The result was a program that had a profound immediate impact, catapulting its football team’s average GPA from a 2.1 to nearly a 3.0 in one semester!
+Cumberland officials were so impressed with the improvements in their in-class experience that they asked us to develop a program for the athletic teams.
+Not willing to simply transfer the ideas that worked at Lenoir-Rhyne University to UC, we investigated the factors that were particularly salient for this institution.
+The result was a program that had an immediate impact, catapulting its football team’s average GPA from a 2.1 to nearly a 3.0 in one semester!

 Perhaps most impressive was the dramatic change in the student-athletes’ academic identities.
 During our initial August meeting, many players had negative academic self-appraisals and low self-efficacy.
 They candidly spoke about being pushed through high school without learning much.
-They claimed they weren’t college students, but football players attending college classes.
+They claimed they weren’t college students, but athletes attending college classes.

-But these young men were singing a different tune a few months later in October.
+But they were singing a different tune a few months later in October.
 They fully embraced their academic identities.
 Many of them expressed a desire for greater academic challenges.
-The head football and volleyball coaches were so impressed that that they revamped their practice formats to incorporate the study hall model.
+The head football and volleyball coaches became huge fans, eventually revamping their practice formats to incorporate the study hall model.

 Other Examples of the Impact of Integrative Thinking